-Please note that the only solid sheathing product tested for use with Certi-label shakes and shingles is plywood.
-Check with your local building official for plywood thickness/dimensions.
+Note: The only solid sheathing product tested for use with Certi-label® shakes and shingles is plywood.
+Check with your local building code official for plywood thickness/dimensions.

-Certi-label Shingle Application
+Certi-label® Shingle Application

 Regardless of style, the following basic application details (Figure 5) must be observed.